MichaelHarjani/BayWheels/readme.md

 # BayWheels Ridership Exploraiton
 ## by Michael Harjani

+## How to view the presentation

+> The easiest way to view the presentation is to download the 'presentation.slides.html' file and run on a web browser.

 ## Dataset

-> The data consisted of 6,007,518 trips including start and end times and locations, the type of bike used, type of user, and other user and bike characteristics.
+> The data consits of 6,165,032 trips including start and end times and locations, the type of bike used, type of user, and other user and bike characteristics.
 While the dataset was in one of the given files, it has been altered several times as there was a change in format.
 The dataset can be found [here] (https://s3.amazonaws.com/baywheels-data/index.html) with some of the feature documentation available [here] (https://www.lyft.com/bikes/bay-wheels/system-data).
 As some have been renamed and altered, they are listed below.

 duration - Duration of the trip in seconds